vlang/v-analyzer/README.md

 ## NVIM LSP / Mason

 For Neovim users, v-analyzer is available via [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#v_analyzer).
-It is part of the mason registry and can be installated with `:LspInstall v_analyzer` for nvim-lspconfig or `:MasonInstall v_analyzer` for Mason.
+It is part of the mason registry and can be installated with:
+`:LspInstall v_analyzer` for nvim-lspconfig, or `:MasonInstall v_analyzer` for Mason.

 ## Authors